Safety, Response, and Reporting Policy (Clery)

 a.
 Under PPM 3-32, Discrimination, Harassment, and Sexual Misconduct, “responsible

-employees” (as defined in that policy) are required to report information to the Executive Director of AA/EO regarding discriminatory harassment, which includes reports of sexual assault, dating violence, domestic violence, stalking, etc.
+employees” (as defined in that policy) are required to report information to the Executive Director of the Office of Equal Opportunity regarding discriminatory harassment, which includes reports of sexual assault, dating violence, domestic violence, stalking, etc.

 b.
 Any CSA who becomes aware of an alleged or actual Clery Crime that is required to be reported under the Clery Act and which occurs on Clery geography must promptly report all known information relating to the Clery Crime to University Police, in accordance with his/her obligations under the Clery Act.
 This includes, but is not limited to, dates, times, locations, and nature of criminal activity.
 Other information, including personally identifying information should be included, if available, though such information is handled with care and not made available to the public in the Daily Crime Log or Annual Security Report.
 CSAs may have reporting requirements beyond these requirements under PPM 3-32, Discrimination, Harassment, and Sexual Misconduct, and must become familiar with such obligations.

 c.
-University Police, the Executive Director of AA/EO, and other University authorities must comply with applicable law in determining whether certain crimes must be investigated or disclosed further to others.
+University Police, the Executive Director of the Office of Equal Opportunity, and other University authorities must comply with applicable law in determining whether certain crimes must be investigated or disclosed further to others.
 The University may be required to disclose information beyond the University under federal law, state law, or court order.
 For example, instances of child abuse or vulnerable adult abuse are required to be reported in accordance with Utah law.

 d.
 Disclosure of information is always limited to those who need to know in order to keep the campus and individuals safe and to comply with applicable law.